 Assess tests manually

-For typical and standardized assessments, a number of predefined graphical forms, called in TPT “assesslets”, are available.
+You can set up several rules for assessing your tests.
+For typical and standardized assessments, predefined graphical forms, called in TPT "assesslets", are available.

 The Min/Max comparison assesslet is used to check if a signal lies in a pre-defined value range or if values always occur between two other signals.